 Above are reconstructions of three famous fossil hominins by paleo-artist John Gurche.
 From left to right: Australopithecus afarensis (Lucy), Homo erectus (Turkana boy) and recently discovered Homo naledi (paper).
 The Homo naledi announcement last month of fossils discovered in a cave in South Africa was a blockbuster for human origins.
-Even better, two more big origins papers were published in the past two weeks.
-The first on the oldest modern human teeth found in China, pushing the date of modern humans in Asia from ~45,000 to 80-100,000 years ago (paper).
-The second on the genome of a 4,500 year old Ethiopian (paper).
+Even better, two more big origins papers were published in the… Continue reading Homo naledi and the braided stream of humanity.
+It’s miscegenation all the way down.

 Ancient Greeks believed ”whoever is not Greek is a barbarian.”
 Viewing other groups as subhuman is as old as humankind.
 In fact one way to measure historical progress is to note the expanding definition of what it means to be human, including more races, genders, cultures.
 Today we include every human on the planet.
 But let’s… Continue reading Homo Erectus – not so different from modern humans

 Cheetahs are the fastest land animal.
 Sailfish the fastest swimmers.
 Pumas the highest jumpers.
 So which sport do humans excel at?
 Slate claims it’s endurance running.
 They made this claim as part of their coverage of the totally awesome Man versus Horse marathon, a 22 mile long annual Welsh race of humans versus horses.
-Now of course picking which sport we’re best evolved for is rather silly, but it’s also interesting if you think about it.
-Since I’ve seen this topic before, I wanted to give my pick.
+Now… Continue reading What sport are humans best evolved for?

 The still above is from the movie The Time Machine based on H.G.
 Wells’ book.
 It’s the scene where the uber-Morlock meets the time traveling human, who had been hanging out with the Eloi.
-This dystopia came to mind as I was thinking about Razib Khan’s post “The end of environmental inequality means the rise of genetic inequality”.
-I want to shamelessly steal from Khan’s post to do my own version, since it’s a disturbing way to think about rising inequality.
-In fact the title of this post is a shortened version of Khan’s last sentence: A perfect meritocracy would replace cultural class with biological caste.
+This dystopia came to mind as I was thinking about Razib Khan’s post “The end of environmental inequality means the rise of genetic inequality”.… Continue reading Perfect meritocracy replaces class with caste

+This is part 3 of a 3 part series.
+Part 1 is here.
+Part 2 is here.
 In part 1, we saw how the 10,000 fold decease in genome sequencing costs is creating a golden age for genomics biology.
 In part 2, we reviewed recent debates about race, genetics and intelligence.
-Now we can put this together and see how the genomic tsunami is reshaping existing arguments around genes, race, intelligence and human equality.
+Now we can put this together… Continue reading The Genomic Tsunami.
+Reshaping arguments for Human Equality.